Managing Maternity Leave

-For a small business, losing an employee for 12 months on maternity leave can cause problems in how they cope with that absence, especially if they are a key member of staff.
+For a small business, losing an employee for 12 months on maternity leave can cause problems in how to cope with that absence, especially if they are a key member of staff.
 I have heard on the radio a number of times, a well-known business woman says that she will not employ a woman who has the potential to have a child.
 She is at least open about it, despite the legal, moral, ethical and business issues (she is shrinking the talent pool to employ from) and it is a strategy I would not advocate.

 So how do you go about managing maternity leave?

-1. Legal stuff
+1. Legal Stuff

 Remember that any dismissal or action taken e.g. denied training, promotion, bonus etc because a woman is pregnant is automatically unfair.
 So once you have been told that an employee is pregnant do not assume things like: she won’t want to do that training now, or I’m not going to consider her for that promotion/job because she’ll be away.
 If you do, it could prove very expensive, there is no cap on compensation for discrimination cases.
 It does not mean you cannot say make redundancies if need be, but if you do you will need to be absolutely clear that any decision is not as a result of the pregnancy.
 Remember that there are no service criteria to make a discrimination claim.
 I have just advised a client through exactly that situation.
 Also, that she is allowed paid time off to attend antenatal and medical appointments (as is her partner for 2 antenatal visits) and any time off sick that is pregnancy related should not be used in any absence management or redundancy points system.